 Composition VI by Kandinsky

 Composition VI by Kandinsky by Vasily Kandinsky also spelled Wassily, is an expressive abstract that is independent of forms and lines.
 Music was an essential catalyst for early abstract art, and Kandinsky used musical terms to identify his works.
 He called his spontaneous paintings “improvisations” and described elaborate works, such as this painting, as “compositions.”
 In many of Kandinsky’s works, the identification of the forms and the masses present on the canvas require a more elaborate analysis.
-The inner reality of the art requires more profound observation of the relationship of all the elements and their harmony.
+The inner reality of the art requires a more profound observation of the relationship of all the elements and their harmony.
 Kandinsky was an early champion of abstract painting; he is famous for his lyrical style and innovative theories on nonfigurative art.

 Kandinsky spent nearly six months preparing and procrastinating in the creation of this painting.
 He initially intended the work to evoke the idea of a flood, destruction, and rebirth.
 However, Kandinsky was overcome by an uncharacteristically long artistic block.
 His breakthrough came when he started repeating the word “uberflut,” meaning “flood” or “deluge,” and focusing on the sound of the word rather than its meaning.
 With this technique, he released his mind to focus on the music of the word, and Kandinsky was able to complete the painting in three days, all the while repeating the word “uberflut,” like a mantra.

 The painting comprises a collage of semicircles, twisting lines, and vibrant colors.
 Countless overlapping amorphous forms are spreading out like waves lit up by lightning flashes and soaked in rainfall.
 In May 1913, Kandinsky wrote about this painting.”

 “This picture I was … in mind for one and a half years.
 And often, it seemed to me that perhaps I would not achieve it.